Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Conclusions and Summary

-The authors would like to thank Filip Blaschke, Sven Bjarke Gudnason, Luiz Agostinho Ferreira and Wojtek Zakrzewski for many useful advices and comments.
-N.S. and S.Y. would like to thank all the conference organizers of QTS12 and Prof. \v{C}estmir Burd\'{i}k for the hospitality and N.S. was supported in part by JSPS KAKENHI Grant Number JP20K03278, and also JP23K02794.
-L.C.K. was supported by FAPESC scholarship.
+The authors would like to thank Filip Blaschke, Sven Bjarke Gudnason, Luiz Agostinho Ferreira and Wojtek Zakrzewski for useful advice and comments.
+N.S. and S.Y. would like to thank all the conference organizers of QTS12 and Professor \v{C}estmir Burd\'{i}k for the hospitality.
+N.S. was supported in part by JSPS KAKENHI Grants No. JP20K03278, and No. JP23K02794.
+L.C.K. was supported by a FAPESC scholarship.